 Lightweighting Aircraft Bracket Design: How Potez Aéronautique Achieved Major Weight Savings

-- 30% weight reduction vs. legacy machined baseline
+- 30% weight reduction versus the machining-optimized design baseline

 Interested in reading the full case study?